Friends of City Hall Park’s

 Friend of CHP, nature writer, photographer, & bird watcher Gail Karlsson leads an Arbor Day walk through City Hall Park to point out important trees (and their identifying spring characteristics) featured in her new book Meeting Trees in City Hall Park, while looking out for resident robins and crows, as well as migrating birds heading north for spring breeding.
 Bring your binoculars or long-lens camera.

-Noon Forester’s Tour
+Noon Ranger’s Tree ID Tour

-Parks Department Urban Park Ranger leads an edifying one-hour spring-time walk through our local forest surrounding City Hall, identifying species and estimating ages.
+Parks Department Urban Park Ranger leads an edifying one-hour spring-time lunch-time walk through our local forest surrounding City Hall, identifying species and estimating ages.

 2pm This Land according to Lenape